William James (American football)

-William James (born William James Peterson, Jr.; June 15, 1979) is a former American football cornerback.
-He was drafted by the New York Giants in the third round of the 2001 NFL Draft.
-He played college football at Western Illinois.
+William James (born William James Peterson Jr.; June 15, 1979) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He was selected by the New York Giants in the third round of the 2001 NFL draft.
+He played college football for the Western Illinois Leathernecks.

-James was also a member of the Philadelphia Eagles, Buffalo Bills, Jacksonville Jaguars, Detroit Lions, and San Francisco 49ers.
+James, who legally dropped the Peterson surname when he signed with the Philadelphia Eagles in 2006, also later played with the Buffalo Bills, Jacksonville Jaguars, Detroit Lions, and San Francisco 49ers.

 College career

+James (then still William James Peterson) attended the University of Michigan for two years, studying fashion design.
+Playing with the Michigan Wolverines, he was a member of the 1997 national championship team.
+He was dismissed from the team near the end of the 1998 season, after being charged with theft of $46 from a stripper; the charge was later dropped, but he also pleaded guilty to possession of marijuana before that school year was over.
+At the time of the 2001 NFL draft, James acknowledged that he had been immature, making bad decisions, and pointed out that – after serving probation and community service on the possession conviction – his criminal record had been expunged.

-James (then known as Will Peterson) attended the University of Michigan for two years, studying fashion design, one of them with the school's 1997 national championship team, before finishing his collegiate career at Western Illinois University with a brief stint at Youngstown State in Ohio between the two.
-In his senior season at Western Illinois, James started 10 games.
+James briefly attended Youngstown State in Ohio before finishing his collegiate career with a single season playing with the Western Illinois Leathernecks in 2000, starting 10 games.
 He finished his college career with 96 tackles (77 solo), nine interceptions, two sacks, and 11 tackles for losses.
 He averaged over 26 yards per interception return and scored two defensive touchdowns.